 For those of you who have wondered about the name of the band and the club - Shakedown was the title of the initial album by the Savoy Brown’s Blues Band and I liked the name.
 As for Ma Grinder’s Blues Mission the first half was a brilliant piano piece by Robert Shaw and should have been the name of the band however Bob insisted on calling it ‘The Blues Mission’ so we compromised on a combination of the two.
 So there you have it.

 When Shakedown eventually closed down through lack of funds in 1972 I did run Peterborough’s first discotheque (nightclub in modern parlance) in a back room of the Crown Inn, Westgate together with a friend, Frank Webber.
-Whilst Frank sat on the door taking money and keeping undesirables from getting in I had a ball playing a selection of the latest R&B singles by Otis Redding, Wilson Picket, Desmond Decker and Ike and Tina Turner to an audience ‘that didn’t give a damn’ as long as Bobby Bland, Junior Parker or B B King played material that they could dance to.
+Frank and I took turns to sit on the door taking money and keeping undesirables from getting in and we had a ball playing a selection of the latest R&B singles by Otis Redding, Wilson Picket, Desmond Decker and Ike and Tina Turner to an audience ‘that didn’t give a damn’ as long as Bobby Bland, Junior Parker or B B King played material that they could dance to.
 Our outlay for this affair was minimal with Frank begging for the loan of a decent amp from a friend, us paying for a large pot of paint for the walls and ceiling and enough money to buy ‘I Spy for The FBI’ and bucket loads of Motown – the money poured in and after six months we went on a budget holiday to the Costa Brava with the proceeds and met up with a bunch of Dutch friends to eat Paella and drink cooking wine.
 This was the high life.
 Unfortunately returning to Peterborough a couple of weeks later we found that the oiks who asked us to allow them to DJ whilst we were away buddied up with the landlord and Frank and I were out of the disco business.
 However I did have the makings of a great record collection.

 By this time I had managed to talk my way into a job in sales for the Palmers Fertiliser Company and eventually was offered work in their fishmeal department, which had seen better days.
 Working for a boss who could not make decisions led to a quick learning curve in management skills and before you could say Jack Robinson I was head of the department and had a steady income which allowed me to pay the mortgage and grow my children - but there was little left for record buying.
 A chance conversation with a local Jazz fan that wrote reviews for a local Jazz magazine pushed me into asking Peterborough Evening Telegraph to let me write a blues/R&B/soul column in the paper.